May Day: World’s workers rally, France sees pension anger

-French unions pushed the president to scrap a higher retirement age.
+French police charged at radical protesters smashing bank windows as unions pushed the president to scrap a higher retirement age.
 South Koreans pleaded for higher wages.
 Spanish lawyers demanded the right to take days off.
 Migrant domestic workers in Lebanon marched in a country plunged in economic crisis.

 While May Day is marked around the world on May 1 as a celebration of labor rights, this year's rallies tapped into broader frustrations.
 Climate activists spraypainted a Louis Vuitton museum in Paris, and protesters in Germany demonstrated against violence targeting women and LGBTQ+ people.